 Assessing water quality begins with understanding the water's source.
 Our primary water source is surface water that starts as rain and snowfall high up in the Sierra Nevada Mountains.
 The rain and snowmelt flows into the South Fork of the Stanislaus River, makes its way into Pinecrest Reservoir and then continues its journey in the river down to Lyons Reservoir.
-From Lyons Reservoir, the water flows through a series of open-channel ditches developed by miners in the 1800's before it finally reaches our water treatment plant and is pushed through our distribution system to your Section 4 Ditch (Twain Harte)
+From Lyons Reservoir, the water flows through a series of open-channel ditches developed by miners in the 1800's before it finally reaches our water treatment plant and is pushed through our distribution system to your home.

-home.
 Contact TUD for more source information at (209) 532-5536.

 Every fall, PG&E (owner of Pinecrest Reservoir, Lyons Reservoir and the Tuolumne Canal) shuts the ditch system down for repairs.
-During that shutdown, we pump and treat water from Shadybrook Reservoir, made up of two small ponds located on Shadybrook Drive, to avoid interruption of water supply to our customers.
+To avoid interruption of water supply during that time, we pump and treat water from Shadybrook Reservoir - two small ponds located on Shadybrook Drive.
+The ponds are used primarily as a backup water source and are large enough